 2.2.1.
-Citrullinated Proteins and RA
+Citrullinated Proteins and Autoimmunity

-There is strong scientific evidence for the presence and contribution of citrullinated proteins in the autoimmunity of RA (Darrah and Andrade, 2018; Fox, 2015; Holers, 2013).
-Autoimmune diseases that have chronic activity demonstrate strong staining of citrullinated proteins specifically at the sites of inflammation.
-There is well-documented evidence of the presence of deposits of citrullinated proteins in the joints and tissue of RA patients (Fox, 2015).
-While the exact mechanism of pathogenesis is not fully elucidated, it has been shown that citrullinated protein autoantigens can in some individuals induce T-cell -mediated B cell activation (Szili et al., 2014; Sokolove, 2019).
-This activity leads to anti-citrullinated protein antibody (ACPA) production by autoreactive B cells and activates pro-inflammatory mediators, which subsequently cause joint inflammation and erosion (Sohrabian et al., 2018).
-There is also evidence that ACPA activate osteoclasts and induce the production of pathogenic cytokines (Krishnamurthy et al., 2016).
-Citrullinated proteins are highly immunogenic and as mentioned above, some patients with RA make ACPA early in the course of their disease, implying that autoimmunity may be present long before the development of overt disease manifestations (Kroot et al., 2000; van der Linden et al., 2009; Renner et al., 2014).
-Data has shown that ACPA can react with several citrullinated proteins including collagen, filaggrin, histones, fibrinogen, α enolase, and vimentin (Aggarwal et al., 2009; Sokolove et al., 2012).
+There is strong scientific evidence for the presence and contribution of Cit-Prot in the autoimmunity of RA and HS (Darrah and Andrade, 2018; Fox, 2015; Holers, 2013; Byrd et al., 2019).
+Autoimmune diseases that have chronic activity demonstrate strong staining of Cit-Prot specifically at the sites of inflammation.
+There is well-documented evidence of the presence of deposits of Cit-Prot in the joints and tissue of RA patients and HS skin (Fox, 2015; Byrd et al., 2019).
+While the exact mechanism of pathogenesis is not fully elucidated, it has been shown that citrullinated protein autoantigens can in some individuals induce T-cell -dependent B cell activation (Szili et al., 2014; Sokolove, 2019).
+This activity leads to anti-citrullinated protein antibody (ACPA) production by autoreactive B cells and activates pro-inflammatory mediators, which subsequently may lead to chronic inflammation.
+Cit-Prot can be highly immunogenic, and some patients with RA or HS make ACPA early in the course of their disease, implying that autoimmunity may be present long before the development of overt disease manifestations (Kroot et al., 2000; van der Linden et al., 2009; Renner et al., 2014).
+Data have shown that ACPA can react with several Cit-Prot including collagen, filaggrin, fibrinogen, α enolase, and vimentin (Aggarwal et al., 2009; Sokolove et al., 2012; Frew et al., 2020a).
 Citrullination can happen independent of ACPA positivity (Won et al., 2021) demonstrating that citrullination is part of the pathology of disease independent of ACPA formation.

-Citrullination of proteins by PAD enzymes is an irreversible posttranslational modification.
+Citrullination of proteins by peptidylarginine deiminase (PAD) enzymes is an irreversible posttranslational modification.
 The citrullination pathway impacts protein structure that regulates histones, the cytoskeleton, and function of secreted proteins (Witalison et al., 2015).
 It has been shown that PAD enzymes are strongly expressed in myeloid cells, including macrophages and neutrophils.
 PAD enzymes play an important role in neutrophil extracellular traps (NETs), a phenomenon that externalizes autoantigens and immunostimulatory molecules (He et al., 2018).
-During NETosis (a regulated form of neutrophil cell death that contributes to the host defense against pathogens), neutrophils externalize citrullinated autoantigens, releasing Damage Associated Molecular Patterns (DAMPs) as innate immune activators, which are implicated in driving RA pathogenesis, including but not limited to vimentin and α -enolase (Khandpur et al., 2013).
-While expressed intracellularly, aberrant PAD activity can lead to the deposition of citrullinated proteins in many tissues, including the joints, lungs, lymph nodes, and periodontal tissues in patients with inflammatory disease (Musaelyan et al., 2018).
-Thus, citrullinated proteins are a common component of the inflammatory milieu in RA.
+During NETosis (a regulated form of neutrophil cell death that contributes to the host defense against pathogens), neutrophils externalize citrullinated autoantigens, releasing Damage Associated Molecular Patterns (DAMPs) as innate immune activators, which are implicated in driving RA pathogenesis, including but not limited to vimentin and $\alpha$ -enolase (Khandpur et al., 2013).
+While expressed intracellularly, aberrant PAD activity can lead to the deposition of extracellular Cit-Prot in many tissues, including the joints, lungs, lymph nodes, skin, and periodontal tissues in patients with inflammatory disease (Musaelyan et al., 2018).
+Thus, Cit-Prot are a common component of the inflammatory milieu in RA and HS.

-2.2.2.
-T cells and Autoimmunity
+2.3.
+T Cells and Autoimmunity